mjavadhpour/pzz-api-client/README.txt

 Feel free to open an Issue at https://github.com/mjavadhpour/pzz-api-client/issues, Also you can track the developing process from https://github.com/mjavadhpour/pzz-api-client/milestones.

 == Changelog ==
+= 1.1.6 =
+* Use isolated filters, this filters run just when endpoint was called. we provides this filters because plugin add target="_blank" to all links even when website serve a page.

 = 1.1.5 =
 * Resolve conflicts with reactor-core.